 If you want to connect the right people — attendees, sponsors, and exhibitors — with the right messages, at the right time, in the right way, it’s more important than ever to truly understand your audience.
 Refocusing event strategy on a smaller, highly targeted audience not only takes the numbers game out of the equation, but it positions an event to better serve all the needs of those involved.

-The approach of quality over quantity goes hand-in-hand with the integrated experience model we see taking precedence in the future, where events are just one part of a larger puzzle.
+The approach of quality over quantity goes hand in hand with the integrated experience model we see taking precedence in the future, where events are just one part of a larger puzzle.
 If we have learned one thing from the pandemic, it is that how we connect people matters.
-But connecting the right people matters even more — the influencers, the decision makers, your next best prospects.
+But connecting the right people matters even more — the decision makers, the influencers, your next best prospects.

 And that approach requires a much more targeted strategy to pull off the right mix of in-person and online events and a supplementary content marketing strategy that keeps people in the conversation year-round.
 Diving deeper into data will be key to inform your audience acquisition and integrated experience strategies, bringing the right mix of people together in person and using digital to create community online and deliver content to a broader audience.